 Make sure; you have connected your FTP Client with your website.
 If you haven’t then, follow the below-mentioned step.

 - Run the FTP Client

 - Fill the details correctly.
-Use your Website name in “Host,” your FTP username and Password that you have received just after buying a hosting plan from a provider.
+Use your Website name in “Host,” your FTP username and Password that you have received just after buying a best WordPress hosting plan from a provider.

 We hope you have connected your FTP with your WordPress website.

 Navigate to “wp-content/plugins” folder in FTP client.
 Under this directory, all your folders will be displayed with their respective Plugin Name.